Starting at DU

 Welcome to DU!
 As you begin your (new) academic program, we've summarized key action items below regarding health requirements, insurance, and/or HCC care.
 Please review, click through for additional details, and contact us if you still have questions.

 Please note that this page only covers items the Health & Counseling Center (HCC) manages.
-Please check and follow instructions from other University offices, such as admission, academic programs, advising, orientation, and more.
+Please check and follow instructions from other University offices, such as admission, academic programs, advising, orientation, housing, and more.

 Submit immunization records (once) or temporary exemption requests (which expire).